Derby railway station: Overview

 Derby station has six platforms in regular use, connected by a footbridge which is used as an exit to Pride Park and a car park.

-In 2018, the station was remodelled and re-signalled as part of a major upgrade programme.
-A bay platform was removed and a new island platform built on the site of the former goods lines and carriage sidings.
+In 2018, the station was remodelled and resignalled as part of a major upgrade programme.
+A bay platform was removed and a new island built on the site of the former goods lines and carriage sidings.
 At the same time, the remaining platforms were straightened.
 The updated design has separated the London and Birmingham lines allowing more movements to pass through the station and has increased line speed through all the platforms.
-There is a service platform numbered as platform 7 which was used for passenger services during the initial phase of the project but is not used in regular service.
+There is a service platform (numbered 7), which was used for passenger services during the initial phase of the project, but is not in regular service.

-Facilities

-Derby station has lifts providing step-free access to all platforms from both ends of the station.
-Platform 1 is accessible directly from the main ticket hall.
-Alternatively there is also a subway tunnel running from platform 1 to the platform 4/5 island.

-There are public toilets on all platforms, with male, female, disabled, and baby-change facilities.
-Derby does not currently have a changing places toilet.
-There are no toilets accessible without passing the ticket barriers.

-In the main ticket hall there is a Costa Pronto outlet, a WHSmiths, and a Greggs.
-There are ticket machines along the outside wall, and ticket collection machines located between the ticket office and the barriers.
-There are free cash points next to WHSmiths.

-On the platform 4/5 island there is a Cafe Local outlet, and there is a Costa outlet on the platform 6/7 island.